Lexionas74/PlaneAPI/README.md

 # What is PlaneAPI?
-PlaneAPi is an API that gives you a random image of a plane.
+PlaneAPi is an API that gives you some information about a random plane